 The First Amendment provides the Term Loan will mature on December 1, 2018.
-As a result of the First Amendment, and in connection with the extension of the interest-only period from the First Term Loan Advance, Hercules returned to the Company the principal payments paid by the Company in July and August 2016, which such returned payments will once again constitute outstanding Term Loan advances under the Hercules Loan.
+As a result of the First Amendment, and in connection with the extension of the interest-only period from the First Term Loan Advance, Hercules returned to the Company the principal payments paid by the Company in July and August 2016, which such returned payments will once again constitute outstanding Term Loan advances under the Hercules Loan Agreement.
 In connection with the execution of the First Amendment, the Company paid Hercules a facility fee of \$165.
 The facility fee represents a debt issue cost which is being reflected as a reduction to the carrying amount of loan payable in accordance with ASU 2015-03.
-Such issue costs are being amortized to interest expense over the life of the loan using the effective interest method.
+Such issue costs are being amortized to interest expense over the life of the Term Loan using the effective interest method.
+As of March 31, 2018 and December 31, 2017, the Company had outstanding borrowings of \$9.3 million and \$10.9 million, respectively, related to the Hercules Loan Agreement which is recorded on the balance sheet in loan payable, current portion.

-The Hercules Loan accrues interest at a rate of the greater of 9.0% or 9.0% plus Prime minus 4.25% and is payable monthly.
+The Term Loan accrues interest at a rate of the greater of 9.0% or 9.0% plus Prime minus 4.25% and is payable monthly.
 Principal is due in 23 consecutive monthly installments beginning on February 1, 2017 and ending on December 1, 2018.
-In addition, the Company is required to make a final payment of \$610.5 on the maturity date of the Hercules Loan (December 1, 2018).
+In addition, the Company is required to make a final payment of approximately \$611 on the maturity date of the Term Loan (December 1, 2018).
 The amount of the end of term final payment is being accrued over the loan term as interest expense.

-The Company may prepay all, but not less than all, of the Hercules Loan subject to a prepayment premium of 1.0% of the outstanding principal.
-The obligations of the Company under the Hercules Loan are secured by a perfected first position lien on all of the assets of the Company, excluding intellectual property assets.
+The Company may prepay all, but not less than all, of the Term Loan subject to a prepayment premium of 1.0% of the outstanding principal.
+The obligations of the Company under the Hercules Loan Agreement are secured by a perfected first position lien on all of the assets of the Company, excluding intellectual property assets.

-In connection with the Hercules Loan, the Company issued Hercules a warrant to purchase 180,274 shares of the Company's common stock at an exercise price of \$5.89 per share which expires on February 24, 2020 and granted Hercules the right to participate in future equity financings in an amount up to \$2.0 million while the loan and warrant are outstanding.
+In connection with the Hercules Loan Agreement, the Company issued Hercules a warrant to purchase 180,274 shares of the Company's common stock at an exercise price of \$5.89 per share which expires on February 24, 2020 and granted Hercules the right to participate in future equity financings in an amount up to \$2.0 million while the loan and warrant are outstanding.

 The Company allocated the proceeds of \$16.5 million in accordance with ASC 470 based on the relative fair values.
-The relative fair value of the warrants of approximately \$1.2 million at the time of issuance, which was determined using the Black-Scholes option pricing model, was recorded as additional paid-in capital and reduced the carrying value of the debt.
-The significant assumptions used in preparing the option pricing model for valuing the Company's warrant issued to Hercules include (i) volatility (75.0%), (ii) risk free interest rate of 1.22% (estimated using treasury bonds with a 4 year life), (iii) strike price (\$5.89) for the common stock warrant, (iv) fair value of common stock (\$9.82) and (v) expected life (four years).
+The relative fair value of the warrants of approximately \$1.2 million at the time of issuance, which was determined using the Black-Scholes option-pricing model, was recorded as additional paid-in capital and reduced the carrying value of the debt.
+The significant assumptions used in preparing the option pricing model for valuing the Company's warrant issued to Hercules include (i) volatility (75.0%), (ii) risk free interest rate of 1.22% (estimated using treasury bonds with a 4-year life), (iii) strike price (\$5.89) for the common stock warrant, (iv) fair value of common stock (\$9.82) and (v) expected life (4 years).
 The discount on the debt is being amortized to interest expense over the term of the debt.